MJ Melendez Player Props: Royals vs. Reds

 MJ Melendez At The Plate

-- Melendez is batting .216 with 12 doubles, two triples, five home runs and 26 walks.
+- Melendez has 12 doubles, two triples, five home runs and 26 walks while hitting .215.

-- In 60.0% of his 60 games this season, Melendez has picked up at least one hit.
-He's also had 10 multi-hit games.

-- Looking at the 60 games he has played this year, he's hit a long ball in five of them (8.3%), and in 2% of his trips to the plate.
+- He has gone deep in 8.2% of his games this year, and 2% of his trips to the dish.

-- Melendez has had an RBI in 15 games this year (25.0%), including seven multi-RBI outings (11.7%).
-He has also driven in three or more of his team's runs in two contests.
+- Melendez has driven in a run in 15 games this season (24.6%), including seven games with more than one RBI (11.5%).
+He has also driven home three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.